The Evolution of Agrimarketing

 We believe that agrimarketers who do lean in will benefit from these platforms’ consistent introduction of new features.
 Specifically, you may benefit from the ability to add automation to digital communications streams, such as using built-in A/B testing that automatically measures engagement and leverages the best-performing content, saving you time while iteratively improving performance.

-At Think Shift, we believe an organization’s culture is the biggest driver of their brand (link to Culture Drives Brand eBook).
+At Think Shift, we believe an organization’s culture is the biggest driver of their brand.
 While the act of intentionally defining corporate culture is the responsibility of the executive team, agrimarketers also play a critical role: they are the ones who leverage their company culture to bring their brands to life through every physical and virtual touchpoint.
 To this extent, it’s important for agrimarketers to understand some of the biggest trends in the world of “agri-culture,” including:

 The slew of mergers and acquisitions over the last 2-3 years are now being operationalized on the front lines, making cultural alignments or misalignments more visible to customers and employees alike.
 As a result, while brands that prioritize their culture will foster positive brand associations by delivering consistent, positive experiences to their target audience, brands that fail to define and live out their new culture will struggle to do so.